Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 CONTEXT YOU CAN WRITE:

-- /workspace/redteam/memory/ โ dismissals.jsonl and per-artifact
+- /sandbox/redteam/memory/ โ dismissals.jsonl and per-artifact

 history so you don't re-flag rejected findings.